gfldex/raku-meta6-bin/README.md

 Any executable under `pre-create.d`, `post-create.d` and `post-push.d` are
 sorted and executed with a timeout of 60 seconds each.
 Files that end in `~` are filtered out.

+The config directory can hold a `github-token.txt` file that is used to help `curl` to connect to github.
+The token needs the scopes `repo`, `user/read:user` and `user/email`.
+Please note that `git` itself can handle a `~/.netrc`-file and github will accept a token instead of a password.